-(2012-2013 Expenditures)
+(2013-2014 Expenditures)

-In addition to addressing the findings of the 2010 annual inspection, the Commission has instituted in its Capital Program a number of "Commission Initiatives and System-Wide Projects".
-These initiatives increase the safety and security of patrons, increase the Commission's responsiveness to emergencies, identify needed future capacity improvements, and allow for increased control of projects and equipment.
+In addition to addressing the findings of the 2012 annual inspection, the Commission has instituted in its Capital Program a number of "Commission Initiatives and System-Wide Projects".
+These initiatives increase the safety and security of patrons, increase the Commission's responsiveness to emergencies, identify needed future capacity improvements, and provides more efficient management of projects and equipment.